source-code-repo/Gamble/README.md

 # Gamble Card Game Proof of Concept
 A Java card game proof of concept using console IO.
-Includes Docker + HTML for a websockets front end and automated tests using Mockito.
+Includes Docker + HTML for a websockets front end and automated tests using JUnit and Mockito.